csheaff/pa-tomography-xu-wang/README.md

 # pa_tomography_xu-wang
-Replication of photoacoustic tomography algorithm proposed by Xu and Wang (2005) in MATLAB, Python, and C++
+Replication of photoacoustic tomography algorithm proposed by Xu and Wang (2005) in Python.